 By linking the headline to the subject line, it guides the subscriber to continue reading through the rest of the content.
 You’ll also notice MailCharts does a good job of raising curiosity, which gives readers even more of a reason to continue reading and click the call-to-action button.

 12. Use video

-While video doesn’t play in many inboxes, the inclusion of a thumbnail image of your video and a play button can boost click through rates tremendously.
+While video doesn’t play in all inboxes, the inclusion of a thumbnail image of your video and a play button can boost click through rates tremendously.
 In fact, Wistia increased their email click through rates by 300 percent by incorporating videos in their emails.